gwastro/pycbc/docs/psd.rst

 .. plot:: ../examples/psd/analytic.py
    :include-source:

-PyCBC does no manipulation nor checks regarding these PSDs whatsoever, therefore users should be careful about the upper and lower bounds they set.

-The PSDs from lalsimulation are computed at the required frequencies by interpolating a fixed set of samples; if the required frequencies fall outside of the range of the known samples no warnings will be raised, and extrapolated values will be returned.
+The PSDs from lalsimulation are computed at the required frequencies by interpolating a fixed set of samples; if the required frequencies fall outside of the range of the known samples no warnings will be raised, and (meaningless) extrapolated values will be returned.

-This
+Therefore, users should check the validity range of the PSD they are using within lalsimulation, lest they get incorrect results.

 ====================================
 Estimating the PSD of a time series